 - The limited variety of templates in a particular subcategory means there is a higher chance that customers will engage with your templates.

 To make sure your templates land in the subcategory pages, make sure you’re tagging them right.
 Here are tags for a school admission advertisement video, which is part of the school category.
+Note that it has a school admission tag along with other similar and complimentary tags.

 Research on new designs